 - Dwelling Coverage

 It covers damages to the home including attached structures like garage and porches.
-An adequate home insurance coverage must provide enough financial support to rebuild your home.
+Also, adequate home insurance coverage must provide enough financial support to rebuild your home.

 - Other Home Structures Coverage

 Home insurance also covers stand-alone structures such as driveways, sheds, or fences.
-Insurers pay 10% of the dwelling coverage policy limit for repairing or replacing other home structures.
+Also, insurers pay 10% of the dwelling coverage policy limit for repairing or replacing other home structures.

 - Contents Coverage

 This insurance protects the homeowner’s personal properties.
-It covers the financial costs of replacing or repairing stolen or damaged personal belongings.
-Homeowners may receive 50%-70% of the dwelling coverage limit for personal property loss or damage depending on the insurance carrier.
+In the same way, it covers the financial costs of replacing or repairing stolen or damaged personal belongings.
+Also, homeowners may receive 50%-70% of the dwelling coverage limit for personal property loss or damage depending on the insurance carrier.

 - Personal Liability Coverage

 Homeowner’s insurance policy also provides liability coverage.
-It covers bodily injury or property damage you unintentionally caused to other people.
-Coverage may range from $100,000-$500,000.
+Moreover, it covers bodily injury or property damage you unintentionally caused to other people.
+In fact, coverage may range from $100,000-$500,000.

 - Additional Living Expenses

 Home insurance coverage will also pay for temporary living expenses in case your house lost its use.
-Insurers may pay up to 20% of your dwelling coverage limit.
+Also, insurers may pay up to 20% of your dwelling coverage limit.

 - Medical Payments